stephencweiss/stephencharlesweiss.com/content/blog/2019-08-12/reduce-module-clutter.md

    b.
 LOAD_AS_DIRECTORY(Y + X)
 ```

-If _all_ I did was delete the `index` file, but retain the directory structure, the app wouldn’t be able to compile because it would try to import as an entire file.
+If _all_ I did was delete the `index` file, but retain the directory structure, the app wouldn't be able to compile because it would try to import as an entire file.

 For example - a refactored `InteriorFeatures`:
 ```